-- Can I become a Puppy Raiser if I live far away from a Guiding Eyes puppy raising area?
+- Can I become a puppy raiser if I live far away from a Guiding Eyes puppy raising region?

-- Is there a minimum age to be a Puppy Raiser?
+- Is there a minimum age to be a raiser?

-- I have previously raised a puppy but that was years ago.
-Can I still be a Puppy Raiser?
+- I previously raised a puppy years ago.
+Can I still be a puppy raiser?

-- What happens to those puppies that do not become guides?
+- What happens to puppies that don’t become guide dogs?

 - How long does it take before I can get a puppy?